Bohemian Garnet – The Czech Ruby

 3) Neodymium magnet

-Again, the guys at Cohen’s above are very clear on what you are buying in terms of what is Bohemian Garnet and what is from Mozambique i.e. the larger stones are African.
+Again, the guys at the shops above are very clear on what you are buying in terms of what is Bohemian Garnet and what is from Mozambique i.e. the larger stones are African.
 As with any shop selling crystal and glass products it can be fairly easy to substitute an expensive crystal with almost worthless glass but Garnets have a few secrets.
 Garnets are minerals, they have a defined crystal structure but unfortunately you need an electron microscope to see them.
 You can use a Refractometer to measure the RI value (Refractive Index) and for Pyrope (Bohemian Garnet) you are looking for an RI of 1.72 to 1.75.
 Or you can use one of the properties of Garnet, unique amongst transparent gemstones, in that they contain iron.
 The method that jewellers first use to spot if it’s Garnet and not just glass is to use a Neodymium magnet.
 You can buy these online quite inexpensively and it’s a good investment if you are serious about buying Bohemian Garnet.
 The Magnet method can be used either garnet-only or on garnet set in a non-magnetic metal.
 Expect that the Garnet will be drawn towards the magnet but not enough to lift it’s weight.
 The other basic way to spot real Bohemian Garnet is the size as almost without exception it’s in pieces of less than 5mm in diameter which means it’s usually multiple smaller stones used in bracelets, necklaces and brooches.
 Anything over 5mm is also Pyrope but will likely be African or Indian.